utzcoz/utzcoz.github.io/_posts/2020-05-12-Analyze-window-resizing.markdown

 ## Summary

 When resizing, the input flinger will use touchable region to find the window to receive the input event.
 In `WindowState`, if the window is freeform, it will add shadow size to its touchable region.
-So when drag the shadow of freeform window to resize the window, the window will be selected as input target for starting draging.
+So when drag the shadow of freeform window to resize the window, the window will be selected as input target for starting dragging.
 The WMS will analyze the input event firstly to check whether the user is trying to resize the window, and if yes, it will create a new fullscreen input target to receive the coming input events and transfer current input focus to new input target.
-The new input target will calculate the commint input events location with origin location to calculate the new window size, and notify the `WMS` and `AMS` to update it.
+The new input target will calculate the commit input events location with origin location to calculate the new window size, and notify the `WMS` and `AMS` to update it.
 For better resizing effects, the `DecorView` creates `BackdropFrameRenderer` to draw the dim layer under window.
 After resizing, the `WMS` will destroy the new input target.

 In `AOSP` 9.0, the `WMS` sets the new input target to input flinger directly, but in `master`, the setting is done by `SurfaceFlinger`.
 The `WMS` will create a new surface for new input target, and set the input target to the new surface.
 And then notifying the `SurfaceFlinger` to add the new input target to input flinger.